lamiaaselim/Contacts-Manager/README.md

          ├── app.module.ts # The main application module, importing necessary components, services, and configurations.
   ```

 - **MongoDB**: MongoDB for the database.
 - **Security and Performance Includes**:

   - Morgan for HTTP request logging.
   - Compression for response compression.
   - Error handling and 404 middlewares.

+- **Enviroment Variables**: to test our app, you need our .env file that contains:
+  -Set the environment to development or production
+  NODE_ENV="development"

+  -Server configuration
+  PORT = 8080

+  -Database configuration
+  DB_CONNECTION_STRING = 'mongodb://127.0.0.1:27017/ContactManager'

+  -JWT configuration
+  JWT_SECRET='jwtSecret'